Financial Tips for Your Next PCS Move

 - Pay all your current bills.
 To avoid negative impact on your credit, be sure to pay all close-out bills such as electricity, water, etc., before leaving.
 Provide all organizations with a forwarding address as there may be unpaid bills that will follow you.

 - Compare the value of your housing allowance.
-Sixty-five percent of military personnel live off-base.
+The majority of military personnel live off-base.
 As you create a budget detailing expected income and expenses at your new duty station, be sure to compare current and future Basic Allowance for Housing (BAH) to determine how much house you can afford.
 Use the BAH Calculator from the Defense Travel Management Office to find out your specific allowance.

 - Save those receipts!
 Be sure to keep all your receipts and put them in a central place—including expenses that don't qualify for reimbursement—because they may qualify as tax deductions.
 Pay off your bills immediately.

 - Get answers to your questions.
 As you plan your move, financial questions may arise, such as whether to buy or rent a home.
-The Foundation's Money and Mobility publication includes a chapter dedicated to PCS moves, complete with resources, worksheets, checklists and the Create a Moving Fund worksheet to help you plan.
+The Foundation's Making the Most of Your Military Money: Moving Guide for Military Personnel and Families publication includes information dedicated to PCS moves, complete with resources, worksheets and checklists to help you plan.

 Unemployment Compensation for Spouses